dalodeju/Simulated-Personal-Data-Discovery-Removal-Assistant/README.md

 # Simulated Personal Data Discovery & Removal Assistant

 This project builds and evaluates a multi‑agent system for finding, analyzing, and recommending actions on personal data in a controlled, simulated digital environment.
-Data privacy is a growing concern: companies, regulators, and individuals need tools to locate exposed personal information, assess its risk, and decide how to mitigate exposure.
-A multi‑agent approach lets specialized components focus on discovery, classification, risk scoring, and recommendations, then coordinate to produce a unified workflow.
+Data privacy is a growing concern.
+Companies, regulators, and individuals need tools to locate exposed personal information, assess its risk, and decide how to deal with that exposure respectively.
+A multi‑agent approach allows specialized components to focus on discovery, classification and risk scoring to generate recommendations for the next course of action.

 ## Project Overview